Tell en-Nasbeh

-Tell en-Nasbeh, likely the biblical city of Mizpah, is a 3.2 hectare (8 acre) tell located on a low plateau 12 km northwest of Jerusalem in the West Bank.
+Tell en-Nasbeh, possibly the biblical city of Mizpah, is a 3.2 hectare (8 acre) tell located on a low plateau 12 km northwest of Jerusalem in the West Bank.

 History

 The site lies adjacent to an ancient roadway connecting Jerusalem with the northern hill country, which is how Tell en-Nasbeh gained importance as Judah's northern border fortress during its prime phase of occupation in the Iron Age II (Strata 3A-C; 1000–586 BCE).
 There are also archaeological remains at the site and in surrounding cave tombs that have been dated to the Early Bronze I (Stratum 5; 3500–3300 BCE), Iron I (Stratum 4; 1200–1000 BCE), Babylonian and Persian (Stratum 2; 586–323 BCE), Hellenistic, Roman and Byzantine Periods (Stratum 1; 323 BCE – 630 CE).

 Early Bronze

 Early Bronze I

 Tell en-Nasbeh (Stratum 5, EB I, 3500-3300 BCE) was a small village in the Late Chalcolithic and Early Bronze I periods.
 It was then abandoned until the beginning of the Iron Age.